Gkicks/chuckles-comedy-club/README.md

 Of these, the narrowest screensize was the Galaxy Fold so I made sure the website was responsive down to this size.
 I have a Galaxy Fold 4 so also tested the website on this device.

-I posted a link to my website in the slack channel peer-code-review, but didn’t get any comments left, so I asked friends and family to test the website on their devices.
+I posted a link to my website in the slack channel peer-code-review, but didn’t get any comments left so, I asked friends and family to test the website on their devices.
 There were two concerns raised from this:

 * The audio elements didn’t stop playing when another audio element started.
 This meant that the audio could all play over each other.
 I fixed this by finding some lines of JavaScript code (see credits section)
 * On the iPad 8th generation the opening hours didn’t show the opening hours for Sunday.
-I was unable to replicate this in the Chrome Developer tools but his was resolved by decreasing the h2 padding and font size for screen sizes max-width:925px
+I was unable to replicate this in the Chrome Developer tools but this was resolved by decreasing the h2 padding and font size for screen sizes max-width:925px

 ## WC3 Validator